ChainAgnostic/namespaces/solana/caip25.md

 Few use-cases incorporating multiple Solana-compatible networks require granular permissions or capability declarations per-chain, so a Solana-wide [CAIP-217] authorization scope (keyed to the entire `solana` namespace rather than to a specific chain), with permissions and capabilities set and with only one member at a time in the `chains` array, is recommended in most cases.

-Implementers wishing to conform to the Solana [Wallet Standard][] should note that the `WalletAdapterNetwork` enum variable is set to only one network at a time, and thus are recommended to map only one `chains` member at a time to this standard interface.

 ## Multi-Chain Considerations

 Developers addressing multi-chain use-cases incorporating non-Solana networks are RECOMMENDED to use distinct [CAIP-217] authorization objects per chain type, in cases where those [CAIP-25] capabilities and configurations can be deterministically mapped to [Wallet Standard Multichain Extensions] variables by a [CAIP-25] provider.

+Also, consumers of the [Wallet Standard][] interface assume the `WalletAdapterNetwork` enum variable to be set to exactly one network at a time, so implementers are recommended to map only one `chains` member at a time to this standard interface, whether by ordering it by preference or by never allowing it to have more than one member at a time.

 ## Session Properties